 Suppose for example that a man was asked to contribute an exhibit for an exhibition and was led to believe that it would be a centrepiece there.
 This made him want to visit the exhibition to see his exhibit in place.
 However the exhibition was several hours journey away, so he pondered whether the visit would it be worth the outlay of time.
 He realised that if he did not go, he would always regret it by wondering what he had missed.
 So, using the least regret strategy, he decided to make the journey.

 Suppose for example that a woman had to decide whether or not to visit an elderly relative.
 She was busy at the time and she didn't really want to go anyway, although she knew that the visit would mean a lot to the relative.
 Using the least regret strategy her decision was to visit because she knew that the guilt of not going would be the worse of the options.
 So guilt was what she had to minimise.
-Another person might of course have decided differently in order to minimise another regret that took priority.
+Another person might of course have decided differently in order to minimise a different regret that took priority.

 As another example, suppose someone is repeatedly asked to help out at a local event.
-If her greatest regret would be that she ducked out of the opportunity to help, she would minimise this regret by agreeing to assist.
+If her greatest regret would be that she had ducked out of the opportunity to help, she would minimise this regret by agreeing to assist.
 If on the other hand her greatest regret would be her lack of assertiveness in declining, she should decide to refuse.